Careers

 Employer Masterclasses

 Our pupils experience many meaningful Employer encounters.
-A wide variety of Employers are invited to deliver Masterclasses or workshops.
+A wide variety of Employers are invited to deliver masterclasses or workshops.
 Interested pupils are invited to attend these sessions.
 Pupils are identified from the results of a pupil survey which highlights their areas of interest.
 We welcome new employers who would like to work with our students and support our careers programme.
 Any employers who wish to support strategically can also sign up to become an Enterprise Adviser.

 careers guidance; the gatsby benchmarks